FrederickHufkie/techRadar/README.md

       },
       {
         "name": "Tools",
-        "description": "Here we put different software tools - from small helpers to bigger software projects" },
+        "description": "Here we put different software tools - from small helpers to bigger software projects."
+      },
       {
         "name": "Methods and Patterns",